 We’ve seen many marketing plans grind to a halt when the factory manager says vital new machinery will take 6 months to install.
 Or, you’re already at full capacity with a production line or warehouse.

-If you are in a service industry, have you engaged the front-line staff who talk to customers every day?
-Your fancy sounding ‘service proposition’ hatched in a workshop with your brand agency in their trendy office might sound like a lot of pretentious guff when it actually makes out to your customer service teams.
+If you’re in a service industry, have you engaged the front-line staff who talk to customers every day?
+Your fancy-sounding ‘service proposition’ hatched in a workshop with your brand agency in their trendy office may well sound like pretentious guff to your customer service teams.

 As a marketer, think through the other connections you have to make within a business.

 Meet their needs

-Try to communicate what you are doing in a way that meets THEIR needs as well as your own.
+Try to communicate what you’re doing in a way which meets THEIR needs as well as your own.

 Show how what you do in marketing helps those other functions meet their own needs.

 Conclusion - How to be a better marketer

-There are obviously MORE things you can do to be a better marketer.
+There are clearly MORE things than this you can do to be a better marketer.

-But the 3 we’ve covered here are a good start.
+But those we’ve covered here are a good start.
 Avoid jargon and buzzwords.
-Have a sales mindset that drives dollars in to the business.
-And learn how to engage non-marketers, so that they buy into what you want to do.
+Have a sales mindset.
+And learn how to engage non-marketers, so they buy into what you do.